g-rin/crashlogger/README.md

 >
 > Aborted (core dumped)

-As we can see the first four lines of the backtrace refer to the crashloger's code.
+As we can see the first four lines of the backtrace refer to crashloger's code.
 So we skip them.
-The cause of the crash is on RWoker::process() function (line  started with '3:').
+The cause of the crash is on RWoker::process() function (the line started with '3:').